mk-fg/reliable-discord-client-irc-daemon/README.rst

 Deprecation Notice
 ------------------

-As of 2021-07-27, I've stopped using Discord myself, so this repository is likely unmaintained.
+I'm currently not using Discord myself, so this project/repository is likely not well-maintained.

-This client should probably continue to work while Discord API v6 endpoint is still supported (afaik there's no public deadline on that yet), and won't be able to connect afterwards.

-It currently won't display "threads" (if server allows these), and might have any other additional limitations wrt future Discord features, which will not be reflected in this README as it's also unmaintained (obviously).

-If you really want to use this client anyway for some reason, maybe at least check if there are any more up-to-date forks of it around, and maybe check "Links" section below for an outdated list of alternatives.
+Some folks are still using the thing though, and hopefully might report any bad issues - usually easy to fix/merge these but still obviously not ideal, so if there're any better options (or forks) actually maintained by people who use them, you might want to look at these first.

+See "Links" section below for a likely-outdated list of alternatives.

 Description